-HFT 4323 Hospitality Facilities Environmental Systems (3).
-A comprehensive survey of engineering, maintenance, and efficiency controls in hotels, restaurants, and institutions.
+HFT 4323 Hospitality Facilities Environmental Systems - GL (3).
+A comprehensive survey of engineering, maintenance, and efficiency controls in hotels, restaurants.
 Emphasizes the importance of Operations Facilities Engineering Management and the environment.
-Prerequisites: HFT 3403, HFT 3453 or HFT 3457.

 HFT 4343 Hotel and Restaurant Planning and Design (3).
 Considers analysis, evaluation, and scheduling of the economic, technical, aesthetic, and merchandising factors involved in the systematic planning, programming and design cycle for hotels and restaurants.
 Actual hotel and restaurant projects will serve as the basis for discussion and student project work.
-Prerequisite: HFT 4323.

 HFT 4344C QSR Management (3).
 A study of management in a wide range of Quick Service Food Restaurants, including site criteria, design and layout, operations, marketing techniques and human relations.
-Prerequisite: HFT 3263.

 HFT 4365 Environmental/Quality Management in the Hospitality Industry (3).
-A multi-dimensional course reviewing global sustainability and environmental movements.
+A multidimensional course reviewing global sustainability and environmental movements.
 This defined impact on the hospitality industry.
 Integrates courses and opportunities related to sustainability.
-Prerequisite: HFT 3203.

-HFT 4413 Lodging Systems and Procedures (3).
+HFT 4413 Hospitality Analytics and Revenue Management (3).
 Detailed study of methods used in serving and tracking guest history and yield management in the hospitality industry.
 Demonstrates state-of-the-art technology and concepts.
-Prerequisites: HFT 3423 and HFT 3453.

 HFT 4433C Financial Accounting in the Casino/Gaming Industry (3).
 The purpose of this course is to provide students with a broad overview of casino accounting processes, financial analysis, internal and external regulatory compliance, capital budgeting and business plan development.
-Prerequisite: HFT 3403.
+Prerequisite: HFT 2401.

 HFT 4445 Hotel Computer Systems (3).
 A seminar on computer systems within the hotel industry.
 An intensive study of a computerized property management system.
 All computer applications are examined from reservations to the back office through a series of assignments and projects.
-Prerequisite: HFT 3423.

 HFT 4464 Financial Analysis in the Hospitality Industry (3).
 Facilitates understanding and use of financial analysis in the hospitality industry.
 Topics include decision-making based on ratio analysis, leverage, financing sources and other financial issues.
-Prerequisite: HFT 3403.
+Prerequisite: HFT 2401.

 HFT 4465 Financial Analysis for Tourism (3).
 Facilities understanding and use of financial analysis.
 Topics include decision-making based ratio-analysis, leverage, budgeting, financing sources and other financial issues.
-Prerequisite: HFT 3403.
+Prerequisite: HFT 2401.

-HFT 4470 Resort Development (3).
+HFT 4473 Resort Development (3).
 Analysis of management systems and methods for development of full-service resorts.
 Comparison of specialized requirements for different types of resorts based on location, climate, activities, and life-style.
 Considers management responsibilities for feasibility analysis, project development, construction supervision, pre-opening requirements and operations.
-Prerequisite: HFT 3403.

 HFT 4474 Management Accounting for the Hospitality Industry (3).
 Advanced study of the decision-making process involved in the hospitality industry.
 Emphasis on budgeting, pricing decisions, cost-volume-profit analysis and capital budgeting.
-Prerequisite: HFT 3403.
+Prerequisite: HFT 2401.